MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 > [!IMPORTANT]
 > Upsert operations with elastic tables are different than with standard tables.
 Upsert operations are expected to contain the full payload and will over-write any existing record data.
 Upsert operations will not call the Create or Update messages.
 More information:  [Use Upsert to Create or Update a record > Elastic table upsert](use-upsert-insert-update-record.md#elastic-table-upsert)

-With elastic tables, if a record with a given ID and `partitionid` doesn't exist, it will be created.
-If it already exists, it is replaced.
+With elastic tables, if a record with a given ID and `partitionid` doesn't exist, it's created.
+If it already exists, it's replaced.

 #### [SDK for .NET](#tab/sdk)